Table of Contents

 To get its health benefits, you may chew the fennels or make a tea or decoction by boiling in water.

-- It is good for digestive system due to its carminative, antiflatulence, and laxative properties.
+- It is good for the digestive system due to its carminative, antiflatulence, and laxative properties.

 - It assists digestion but does not aggravate Pitta.